ADMINISTRATION:

 next unsuspecting audience.
 He had discovered a voice he never

-standing ovation.
-His reputation grew and he went on from
+ovation.
+His reputation grew and he went on from the small smoky

-the small smoky clubs of his earlier days to sing at major
+clubs of his earlier days to sing at major rugby and football

 A

-capacity crowd at his beloved Manchester United Football Club.
+crowd at his beloved Manchester United Football Club.
+The Old

-Old Trafford crowd stood in awe at his performance of "Nessun
+Trafford crowd stood in awe at his performance of "Nessun Dorma"

-Dorma" and rapturous applause followed.
-Russell was soon to
+and rapturous applause followed.
+Russell was soon to be found

-be found in the recording studios with Shaun Ryder for Barcelona
+in the recording studios with Shaun Ryder for Barcelona and

 In